-Walzin Castle is a neo-gothic castle which is located just outside of the city of Dinant and stands at a unique location: on top of a cliff, just above the Lesse river.
+Walzin Castle is a neo-gothic castle that is located just outside of the city of Dinant and stands at a unique location: on top of a cliff, just above the Lesse river.

 The castle is a classic example of a castle built on a natural feature, giving it a strategic advantage because of its overview of the surrounding terrain – recreating an actual eagle’s nest.
 This allowed the Walzin Castle, built in the 11th century – to be built as a residence and less as a pure fortress.

 Over the years, Walzin Castle was destroyed four times from land, leaving only the 11th-century watchtowers towers preserved.
-It survived various military attacks, such as those of the Prince-Bishopric of Liège in 1489 and the French army in 1554.
+The castle survived various military attacks, such as those of the Prince-Bishopric of Liège in 1489 and the French army in 1554.

 Something also worth mentioning is that the gardens of the castle were designed by architect Louis Julien Breydel, who is known for his works at the Botanical Garden in Brussels.